kawan16/mithril-translate/README.md

 #### Variable replacement

-Translation contents can contain variables which will be instantiated at translation call.
+Translation content can contain variables which will be instantiated at translation call.
 We use the interpolation symbols `{{}}` in order specify a variable.
 We pass the variable settings in a key / value object as the second paramater of the `mx.translate` function.
 Suppose:

 ```js
 // In the translation file